W4RH4WK/crap/slides/techniques_slides.md

 - Homogeneous vs. heterogenous
 - Task / feature oriented
-- Will touch many components of the code-base over time
+- Will touch many modules of the code-base over time
 - Work may conflict with other squads'

 ## Concept of Maintainers

-- Associated with specific components (e.g. database)
+- Associated with specific modules (e.g. database)
 - Squads coordinate with the corresponding maintainers
 - Maintainers are regular developers